oracle/docker-images/OracleDataIntegrator/README.md

-ODI on Docker
+Oracle Data Integrator on Docker
 =============
 Sample Docker configurations to facilitate installation, configuration, and environment setup for Docker users.
 This project includes quick start [dockerfiles](dockerfiles/) for ODI 12.2.1.2.6 based on Oracle Linux 7, Oracle JRE 8 (Server).

 At the end of this configuration there will be 2 containers running : 1) DB Container 2) ODI Agent.

-## Pre-Requisite
+## Prerequisites

 1. Mount a host directory as a data volume

-Data volumes are designed to persist data, independent of the container’s lifecycle. he default location of the volume in container is under "/var/lib/docker/volumes".
+Data volumes are designed to persist data, independent of the container’s lifecycle.
+The default location of the volume in container is under "/var/lib/docker/volumes".
 There is an option to mount a directory from your Docker engine’s host into a container as volume.
 In this project we will use that option for the data volume.
 The volume will be used to store Database datafiles and ODI domain files.

 Since the volume is created as "root" user, provide read/write/execute permissions to "oracle" user (by providing permissions to "others"), as all operations inside the container happens with "oracle" user login.

         $ mkdir /scratch/DockerVolume/ODIVolume/DB
         $ mkdir /scratch/DockerVolume/ODIVolume/ODI
         $ chmod -R 777 /scratch/DockerVolume/ODIVolume

 2. Database